rugg0064/darkrp-taxes/README.md

 ## Installing the addon
 git clone or download ZIP and extract to the garrysmod/addons/ directory
 ## Using ingame
-#The only interface with the addon is through:
+The only interface with the addon is through the console command: "taxrate {number}" and chat command: "/taxrate {number}"
-#console command: "taxrate <number>"
-chat command: "/taxrate <number>"
 ## Configuration
 Within the /lua/autorun/server/sv_incometax.lua file you can configure the default tax rate as well as the minimum and maximum user-settable rate
 ## Todo